RolnickLab/SDMPartialLabels/data_processing/ebutterfly_data_preparation/README.md

 - We ended-up with 7608 hotspots, also split using DBSCAN, following SatBird, resulting in: ('valid', 1147), ('test', 1145), ('train', 5316),

 #### Targets:
 ebutterfly checklists are aggregated per hotspot over the years 2010 to 2023.
-Butterfly targets have 2 versions, all butterfly's 601 species or 172 species (that have frequency >= 100).
+Butterfly targets have 2 versions, all butterfly's 601 species or 172 species (that have >= 100 occurrences).
 - butterfly_targets_v1.1 : 601 species
 - butterfly_targets_v1.2 : 172 species (used in our final experiments)